JBSinc/boston-logger/README.md

 ## All config options, with defaults

-- `ENABLE_OUTBOUND_REQUEST_LOGGING`: True - Requests lib requests will be captured.
+- `ENABLE_OUTBOUND_REQUEST_LOGGING`: True - Requests lib requests will be
+  captured (Only if requests has been patched by the monkey patch, or `ENABLE_REQUESTS_LOGGING` settings).
-- `ENABLE_LOGGING_MIDDLEWARE`: True - The middleware will log START/END events
+- `ENABLE_LOGGING_MIDDLEWARE`: True - The django middleware will log START/END
-  for incoming requests.
+  events for incoming requests.
-- `ENABLE_SENSITIVE_PATHS_PROCESSOR`: False - `sensitive_paths.SensitivePaths` objects will mask data
+- `ENABLE_SENSITIVE_PATHS_PROCESSOR`: False - `sensitive_paths.SensitivePaths`
+  objects will mask data
-- `ENABLE_REQUESTS_LOGGING`: False - Monkey patches requests lib so
+- `ENABLE_REQUESTS_LOGGING`: False - Monkey patches requests lib at startup
-  `ENABLE_OUTBOUND_REQUEST_LOGGING` is possible
 - `MAX_VERBOSE_OUTPUT_LENGTH`: 500 - Character length for request, header, and
   response data in SmartFormatter (console logs).
 - `MAX_SUMO_DATA_TO_LOG`: 0 - If greater than zero, truncate Sumo payloads to
   this size
-- `SUMO_METADATA`: {} - Included in all sumo logs, good to configure your
+- `SUMO_METADATA`: {} - Included in all sumo logs, good for configuring your
   category.
 - `MIDDLEWARE_BLOCKLIST`: [`admin:index`, `swagger-docs`] - Middleware will not
-  log requests that match these named URLs.
+  log requests that match these named URLs, must be a list.
 - `LOGGER_NAME`: `boston_logger` - Default name of the logger that all request logs
   will be sent to.
 - `LOG_RESPONSE_CONTENT`: False - Log the json responses the site is sending.